jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

 - `H`:     Jump the cursor to the top of the screen (**h**igh)
 - `M`:     Jump the cursor to the middle of the screen (**m**iddle)
 - `L`:     Jump the cursor to the bottom of the screen (**l**ow)

+### Marks

+`:h mark-motions`

+Marks let you save cursor positions and easily jump back to them.

+- Lowercase marks are specific to the current buffer
+- Uppercase marks are global and can be used to jump between files.
+- `` m<mark> ``: Set mark
+- `` '<mark> ``: Jump to mark, with cursor at the start of the line
+- `` `<mark> ``: Jump to mark and restore marked cursor position

+There are also some special marks:

+- `.`: The position where the last change was made (e.g. text inserted or deleted)
+- `^`: The position where where we last left insert mode
+- `[`: The first character of previously yanked or changed text
+- `]`: The last character of previously yanked or changed text

 ### Commands